Unnoticed But Amazing Escapes in Indonesia

 From family names to its Catholic religion, Flores has a unique character.
 It is also the jumping off point to explore the Komodo archipelago.
 “Cruising on the deep blue waters of the sea of Flores on a wooden ship evokes the times of maritime discovery,” says Gonzalo Gil Lavedra, former Khiri Travel Branch Manager for Bali.
 Gonzalo adds, “Pair it with the excitement of seeing stone age Komodo dragons at close range and meeting welcoming people makes for an incredible mix and it’s just a short flight from Bali.”

-Surabaya: In the old quarter of Surabaya city visitors can discover the European quarter with its famous buildings designed by Dutch architect Hendrik Petrus Berlage.
-Up to three hundred years of Dutch colonial history can be seen.
-The highlight is Kampung Arab with its maze-like streets where the scent of clove and coffee permeates the air.
+In the old quarter of Java’s second largest city, Surabaya, your client’s can discover the European colonial influence with famous buildings designed by Dutch architect Hendrik Petrus Berlage.
+Historic Surabaya exhibits architecture from over three hundred years of Dutch inhabitants.
+The highlight is the Kampung Arab neighborhood with its maze-like streets where the scent of aromatic cloves and coffee permeates the air.
 “The old town of Surabaya is a gem.
-It’s just that no one has noticed it yet,” says Lavedra.
-(From US$45pp)
+It’s just that no one has noticed it yet,” says Gonzalo.

-Sulawesi: One of the most diverse destinations in Indonesia includes the coastal rain forest of Tangkoko, where the elusive and tiny tarsier monkey with huge timid eyes lives.
-Walk the park at dawn looking for the tarsier.
-Surrounded by rich flora and fauna, visitors will likely also meet black crested macaques and the Sulawesi dwarf cuscus.
-“Adventurous travelers looking to get off the beaten path and anyone who loves wildlife, shouldn’t miss Tangkoko,” says Lavedra.
-(From US$50pppd)
+One of the most diverse destinations in Indonesia, the island of Sulawesi includes the coastal rain forest of Tangkoko where the elusive and tiny tarsier lives.
+With oversized eyes and lizard like feet that cling to tree trunks, this shy little fellow is an endangered species.
+Surrounded by rich flora and fauna, your clients will also meet black crested macaques and the Sulawesi dwarf cuscus.
+“Adventurous travelers looking to get off the beaten path and anyone who loves wildlife, shouldn’t miss Tangkoko,” adds Gonzalo.